TAKAKING22/basic-coding-test/php.md

 ### Requirement
 This calculator has functions of addition, subtraction, multiplication and division.
-When the Calculate button is pressed, the screen transitions and the input value and calculation result are displayed
+When the Calculate button is pressed, the screen transitions and the input value and calculation result are displayed.

 ex)